siraben/ts-lint-example/readme.md

 ```
 Redundant assignments:
 Redundant assignment to y at row 2 column 0
+Redundant assignment to x at row 6 column 2
-Redundant assignment to x at row 7 column 0
+Redundant assignment to x at row 8 column 0
 ```